Factor completely.15a2+25a−4015a^2+25a-40 | Study Prep in Pearson+

-Identify the greatest common factor (GCF) of all the terms in the expression \$15a^2 + 25a - 40$.
-The GCF is the largest number that divides each coefficient and any common variable factors.
+First, identify the greatest common factor (GCF) of all the terms in the polynomial \$15a^2 + 25a - 40$.
+The GCF is the largest number that divides all coefficients evenly.

 Watch next